splunk/public-o11y-docs/admin/subscription-usage/dpm-usage.rst

 Report contents
 -------------------------------------------------------------------

-The report has six columns:
+The report has the following columns:

 .. list-table::
       :header-rows: 1